Predicta-Markets/mock-test/README.md

-# Mock Prediction Market Platform
+# Capital Gains - Prediction Market Platform

-This challenge is now a **full-stack** exercise.
-Build a minimal prediction market where users can create markets, place YES/NO orders, and resolve outcomes.
-Focus on core **buy/sell logic**, **no authentication**, and **no tax calculation**.
-The final submission must include a FastAPI backend, a Next.js frontend styled with shadcn/ui, and a Docker Compose stack running the entire system with PostgreSQL.
+A full-stack prediction market platform where users can create markets, place YES/NO orders, and resolve outcomes.
+The system implements core **buy/sell logic** with limit-order matching, position tracking, and market resolution.
+Built with a FastAPI backend, Next.js frontend styled with shadcn/ui, and Docker Compose stack running PostgreSQL.

 ## 🚀 Quick Start